-If in addition to the mediation of immediacy by meaning which occurs when one objectifies cognitional process, there is that which occurs when one discovers, identifies, accepts one's submerged feelings in psychotherapy, then cognitional self-appropriation must be complemented by psychic self-appropriation.
-As related to the question of the process and function of theology, this would mean that, whereas Lonergan has developed a method for theology based on the first mediation, we must attempt to show the implications for theology of the second.
-The principal implication will be a fourth conversion as foundational for theology, psychic conversion, a post-critical moral and religious conversion, Only through this twofold self-appropriation will theological reflection accept the possibilities which now, for the first time in the history of thought, are available to it.
+If in addition to the mediation of immediacy by meaning which occurs when in the transmitted method, one objectifies cognitional process, there is that which occurs when one discovers, identifies, accepts one's submerged feelings in psychotherapy, then exemplated self-appropriation must be complemented by psychic self-appropriation.
+As related to the question of the process and function of theology, this would mean that, whereas Lonergan has developed a method for theology based on the first line of the consciousness, mediation, we must attempt to show the implications for theology of the second.

+The principal implication will be a fourth conversion as foundational for aiding the relations described from a month of the conversion.
+Specified theology, psychic conversion, a post-critical moral and religious conversion.
+Specified by donny only through this twofold sold-appropriation with theological reflection thought, are available to it.
 For in our age not only are we confronted with the relativity of conceptual schemes of all kinds, in every area, but also, precisely because of this seemingly very uncertain and ambivalent state of affairs, the individual is given "the (often desperate, yet maximally human) opportunity to interpret life and experiencing directly.
 The historical crossroads of such a time is: either the reimposition of certain set values and schemes, or a task never before attempted: to learn how, in a rational way, to relate concepts to direct experiencing; to investigate the way in which symbolizing affects and is affected by felt experiencing; to devise a social and scientific vocabulary that can interact with experiencing, so that communication about it becomes possible, so that schemes can be considered in relation to experiential meanings, and so that an objective science can be related to and guided by experiencing."
-What Eugene Gendlin here envisions for "objective science" can also be the goal of theology and is, in fact, the guiding force behind all contemporary creative theological endeavor, culminating in the revolution in theological foundations proposed by Lonergan.
+What Eugene Gendlin here envisions for "objective science" can also be the goal of theology and is, many in fact, the guiding force behind at contemporary creative theological endeavor, pulminating in the revolution in theological foundations proposed by Lonergan.
 Self-appropriation, of course, vastly expands the domain of what is included under "experiencing."
 To envision a theology whose schemes are related to and guided by experiencing does not, within the horizon provided by self-appropriation, rule out of court a theology whose concern is with "things as they are related to one another" in favor of a purely common-sense theology preoccupied with "things as they are related to us."
 Rather, basic terms and relations, as psychological, are also explanatory.
 Such is the ultimate significance of fidelity to the methodical exigence.